trougnouf/rawnind_jddc/src/rawnind/libs/README.md

 ### The X-Trans Exception

-Fujifilm cameras use a 6×6 non-Bayer color filter pattern called X-Trans, claimed to reduce moiré artifacts without an optical low-pass filter.
+Fujifilm cameras use a 6×6 non-bayer color filter pattern called X-Trans, claimed to reduce moiré artifacts without an optical low-pass filter.
 For this codebase, X-Trans creates special-case handling throughout.
-Standard Bayer demosaicing algorithms fail.
+Standard bayer demosaicing algorithms fail.
 The mosaiced representation has 9 channels instead of 4, requiring architectural changes if processing pre-demosaiced data.

 Alignment and crop extraction for X-Trans require respecting 3×3 block boundaries, not the naive expectation of 6×6 tile boundaries suggested by the pattern periodicity.
 This insight comes from vkdt (a line-based RAW processing pipeline) and the JCGT 2021 paper "Fast Temporal Reprojection without Motion Vectors": X-Trans demosaicing processes three lines at a time, and alignment shifts that don't preserve 3-line chunks introduce artifacts.
 Concretely, alignment offsets must be multiples of 3, and crop positions must land on coordinates divisible by 3.
 Since 3 divides 6, this automatically respects tile boundaries while allowing finer-grained alignment than 6-pixel quantization would permit.
-For Bayer sensors, the analogous constraint is 2×2 block alignment—all coordinates must be even.
+For bayer sensors, the analogous constraint is 2×2 block alignment—all coordinates must be even.
 These constraints are enforced in `raw.py` (for alignment) and `crop_producer_stage.py` (for crop extraction).

 The pragmatic solution for training: convert X-Trans files to profiled RGB via external demosaicing (using camera manufacturer algorithms or high-quality open-source alternatives) during preprocessing.
 This sidesteps the X-Trans complexity at the cost of preventing research on X-Trans-specific processing.
-Given that Bayer sensors dominate the market, this compromise seems reasonable for a research codebase focused on general principles rather than vendor-specific optimization.
+Given that bayer sensors dominate the market, this compromise seems reasonable for a research codebase focused on general principles rather than vendor-specific optimization.

 ## Module Organization